-What you must pay when you Services that are covered for you get these services Prior Authorization is required for Outpatient Substance substance abuse services in a Abuse Services.
-In-network providers are responsible to specialist's office. obtain prior authorization.
-You pay a \$50 copay for Medicare-covered substance abuse services in an outpatient hospital setting.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you You pay a \$380 copay for should check with your provider about whether you will be Medicare-covered outpatient an inpatient or outpatient.
-Unless the provider writes an surgery in an outpatient hospital order to admit you as an inpatient to the hospital, you are setting. an outpatient and pay the cost sharing amounts for You pay a \$330 copay for outpatient surgery.
-Even if you stay in the hospital Medicare-covered outpatient overnight, you might still be considered an "outpatient." surgery in an ambulatory Prior Authorization is required for certain services in this surgical center. category.
+What you must pay when you Services that are covered for you get these services Outpatient substance abuse services\ Treatment and counseling for substance abuse performed You pay a \$20 copay for in a specialist's office or outpatient setting.
+Medicare-covered individual substance abuse \Prior Authorization is required for Outpatient Substance services.
+Abuse Services.
+In-network providers are responsible to obtain prior authorization.
+You pay a \$15 copay for Medicare-covered group substance abuse services.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers\ Note: If you are having surgery in a hospital facility, you You pay a \$400 copay for should check with your provider about whether you will be Medicare-covered outpatient an inpatient or outpatient.
+Unless the provider writes an surgery in an outpatient hospital order to admit you as an inpatient to the hospital, you are setting. an outpatient and pay the cost sharing amounts for You pay a \$350 copay for outpatient surgery.
+Even if you stay in the hospital Medicare-covered outpatient overnight, you might still be considered an "outpatient." surgery in an ambulatory \Prior Authorization is required for certain services in this surgical center. category.
 Please refer to Chapter 4, Section 2.1 above for a complete list of services that require prior authorization.
 In-network providers are responsible to obtain prior authorization.

-Over-the-Counter (OTC) drugs and supplies
+Over-the-Counter (OTC) drugs and supplies You have a quarterly allowance to spend on plan-approved You pay \$0 for these services.